pkuphil/zhiweiyang/index.md

     <!-- Left Column: Bio -->
     <aside class="column left">
       <p>
         My research focuses on the philosophy of mind and perception.
-I am currently working on my dissertation.
       </p>
     </aside>